aleksandr-m/gitflow-maven-plugin/README.md

 - `gitflow:hotfix-finish` - Merges a hotfix branch.

-# Plugin parameters
+# Plugin common parameters

 All parameters are optional.
-The `gitFlowConfig` parameters defaults are same as in below example.
+The `gitFlowConfig` parameters defaults are the same as in below example.
 Maven and Git executables are assumed to be in the PATH, if executables are not available in the PATH or you want to use different version use `mvnExecutable` and `gitExecutable` parameters.

     <configuration>